 2. Keep a Dream Journal

-Really, if you’re interested in remembering your dreams and getting familiar with your dream content, starting a dream journal is absolutely the way to go.
-If you’re concerned you won’t have have anything to write down because you don’t remember ANYTHING when you wake up, here’s what to do:
+If you’re interested in remembering your dreams while also getting more familiar with them, starting a dream journal is absolutely the way to go.
+If you’re concerned you won’t have anything to write down because you don’t remember your dreams when you wake up, here’s what to do:

 - When you first wake up, just write something – anything that comes to mind.
 Even if you just write that you’re frustrated you can’t remember your dream, that’s perfect; write it down.